What Is a Homeowners Association?

-It is estimated that nearly a quarter of Americans live in the 315,000 HOAs across the country, but many have little understanding of what an HOA actually is and does.
+It is estimated that a quarter of Americans live in the 347,000 HOAs across the country, but many have little understanding of what an HOA actually is and does.

-‘HOA’ is an acronym for homeowners association, a legal entity comprised of the property owners in a planned development.
-The purpose of an HOA is to oversee any shared property such as common areas and amenities, and to maintain the value of the homes in the community by enforcing a variety of guidelines.
+So, what is HOA?
+Simply put, HOA means homeowners association, a legal entity comprised of the property owners in a planned development.
+The purpose of an HOA is to oversee any shared property such as common areas and amenities and to maintain the value of the homes in the community by enforcing a variety of guidelines.
 HOAs are usually incorporated by the developer before any of the lots are sold, and then turned over to the homeowners when most or all of the lots have been sold.
 From that point, a volunteer board of directors is responsible for the management of the community.

 HOA membership is a requirement of purchasing a home within its boundaries.
 By buying into the neighborhood the new owner agrees to abide by the requirements of the CC&Rs and pay dues to the association.